Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 Season Snapshot:

-• Spring (March–May): Ideal weather, blooming parks, and the city's busiest event season.
+• Spring (March to May): Ideal weather, blooming parks, and Nashville's busiest event season.
 Book tours and restaurants at least two weeks ahead.
+Cheekwood's BLOOM tulip festival is a spring highlight for families.

-• Summer (June–August): Hot and humid, but splash pads, SoundWaves, and air-conditioned museums make it very workable.
-Crowds peak in July.
+• Summer (June to August): Hot and humid, but splash pads, the zoo's water features, and air-conditioned museums make it very workable.
+Crowds peak in July; arrive at outdoor attractions by 9 AM.

-• Fall (September–November): The sweet spot.
-Comfortable temperatures, fall festivals, and lighter weekday crowds at most attractions.
+• Fall (September to November): The sweet spot.
+Comfortable temperatures, fall festivals, and lighter weekday crowds.
+The outdoor parks and zoo are at their best.

 What to Pack for a Nashville Family Trip